chesternomad/master_python/README.md

 # Tg_bot.py
 * Response text input by ChatGPT
 * Response location input by Google Map Place API to suggest restaurants within 1km
+* Added command "text_to_speech" for Japanese text to audio file by Google API